-Prasanna looks after marketing and communications at Aarohana.
-Prasanna is Mechanical Engineer by education and has professional experience in Business Development and Online Marketing.
-Currently working as a Analytics & Experience manger in Boston, USA, he is engaged with Aarohana remotely and contributes by designing and implementing communications and online marketing strategy.
+Prasanna looks after digital marketing at Aarohana.
+Prasanna is a Mechanical Engineer by education and has professional experience in web analytics.
+Currently working as a Analytics & Experience manger in Boston, USA, he is engaged with Aarohana remotely and contributes by designing and implementing communications and online marketing strategy along with our digital marketing agency MangoBlogger.com.
 His passion for environment conservation and sustainable livelihoods makes him a good fit for the team.

 Saniya worked as an intern for Aarohana in June 2016.
 She supported our team in designing our brochure, new logo, innovative illustrations articulating Aarohana’s concept of upcycling.
 Saniya also conducted a photoshoot of Aarohana’s products.
 She is currently looking forward to her third year at the Srishti Institute of Art Design and Technology.
 She’s majoring in Visual Design and Strategic Branding.

 Tanmayi is an Arts graduate from Fergusson College, Pune.
 Tanmayi is fond of writing and adventure.
 She is associated with team Aarohana as a content writer and hopes to make a difference to the community through “rural upliftment” and “sustainable and simple living”.
 Tanmayi also volunteers with us at exhibitions and other operations!